ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 Though random I/O benefits from SDR104 mode but mostly depends on the SD card you buy ([more insights on SD card performance and other numbers to compare](https://github.com/ThomasKaiser/Knowledge/blob/master/articles/A1_and_A2_rated_SD_cards.md)).

+### SPI NOR flash

+SPI NOR flash is some little amount of rather slow but cheap flash storage meant to hold a bootloader and some config (you all know this from PCs with their UEFI and BIOS in the past).

+According to schematics a XT25F128B from XTX Technology (16MB SPI NOR flash) should be next to the GPIO header but at least on the developer sample it's a Macronix chip.
+It's not accessible from Linux right now since the respective device-tree node for the SFC (Rockchip Serial Flash Controller) hasn't been added yet.

+Even in this state it is possible to flash a bootloader to the SPI flash via Maskrom mode to []'boot from NVMe'](https://wiki.radxa.com/Rock3/install) (and USB, maybe even network and SATA).
+It should eventually be possible with an appropriate u-boot version hopefully being flashed at the factory to later production revisions of this board.

+Quick check whether the SPI storage is accessible from a host computer (MacBook running macOS) using [Rockchip flashing tools](https://wiki.radxa.com/Rock3/install/rockchip-flash-tools) with ROCK 5B connected to the USB-C (OTG) port:

+    tk@mac-tk ~ % system_profiler SPUSBDataType
+    ...
+    Composite Device:

+      Product ID: 0x350b
+      Vendor ID: 0x2207  (Fuzhou Rockchip Electronics Co., Ltd.)
+      Version: 1.00
+      Speed: Up to 480 Mb/s
+      Location ID: 0x14100000 / 1
+      Current Available (mA): 500
+      Current Required (mA): 400
+      Extra Operating Current (mA): 0
+    tk@mac-tk ~ % rkdeveloptool -v
+    rkdeveloptool ver 1.32
+    tk@mac-tk ~ % rkdeveloptool ld
+    DevNo=1	Vid=0x2207,Pid=0x350b,LocationID=1401	Maskrom

 ### USB

 The two USB2 Hi-Speed receptacles share bandwidth since an internal hub is in between so the best you could expect is around 34/37 MB/s write/read sequential transfer speeds with UAS (RK's BSP kernel supports UAS with USB2):